Azure-Samples/azure-sql-db-sync-api-change-tracking/README.md

 ## Add Database Objects

-Once the database has been create, you need to enable change tracking and add a stored procedure that will called from .NET.
+Once the database has been created, you need to enable change tracking and add a stored procedure that will called from .NET.
 The SQL code is available here:

 - `./SQL/01-change-tracking-setup.sql`
 - `./SQL/02-stored-procedure.sql`